jwetzell/showbridge/README.md

 ## Templating
-Alright there is a lot of references to templating.
+Alright there has been a lot of references to templating.
 There is no secret sauce it is simply [lodash templating](https://lodash.com/docs/4.17.15#template) which is compatible with JS template literals (backtick strings)
-- **examples**: assume incoming message is a midi note on message on channel 1 with note value = 60 and velocity = 127
+- **examples**: assume an incoming message is a midi note_on message on channel 1 with note value = 60 and velocity = 127
     - `"/midi/${msg.channel}/${msg.status}/${msg.note}"` -> `/midi/1/note_on/60`
     - `"${msg.velocity - 10}"` -> `117`
     - `"${msg.note + 12}"` -> `72`